 - What are the growth options in this job?
 Can you share any past promotional success stories?

-- How do you feel about me as a candidate based on my resume and this interview?
+- How do you feel about the interviewee as a candidate based on their resume and this interview?

-- Where do we go from here and how quickly can you make a decision/offer?
+- Where do we go from here and how quickly do you expect to make a decision/offer?

 Behavioral Interviewing Techniques

 After you’ve done your best to “sell” the company to the candidate, now it’s their turn to “sell” themselves to you.
-Behavioral interviewing is the best way to determine which candidate is the best fit for the job.
+This is beyond the scope of this article, but be sure to check out our article on Techniques for Behavior-Based Interviewing to determine which candidate is the best fit for the job.

 3. Relationship Building After the Interview

-Making a job change is a complex decision, complicated even more so when it affects a spouse, the in-laws, children, grandparents and close friends.
+Making a job change is a complex decision, made even more complicated when it affects a spouse, in- laws, children, grandparents and close friends.
 After the interview phase is complete, don’t forget to leave a lasting, positive impression on each candidate.
-The better they feel about the job, the company, and you, the easier the decision will be for them.
-Below is a list of suggested ways to solidify your relationship with each candidate after the interview.
+The better they feel about the job, the company, the position and you, the easier the decision will be for them.
+Below is a post-interview relationship building checklist you can use to solidify your relationship with each candidate after the interview.

 - Take the candidate and spouse out for dinner with the hiring authority and spouse and another couple from the company.

-- Are there any employees who grew up in the same area as this candidate, went to the same college, or worked for the same company or a past company as this candidate?
+- Are there any employees who grew up in the same area as this candidate, went to the same college, or previously worked for a same past company as this candidate?
 If so, try to work this employee into the interview process.

-- Reimburse interview expenses immediately!
-Want to make your company look bad?
-Make a candidate pay for his own interview expenses and then make him wait for the reimbursement.
+- If you can’t arrange to pay any interview expenses upfront, then reimburse candidates immediately!
+Unless, of course, you want to make your company look bad?
+Then make a candidate pay for his own interview expenses and make him wait for the reimbursement.